DavesCodeMusings/raspberry-cobbler/docs/phase6.md

 Connection closed by 192.168.1.100 port 22
 ```

 Well, it's not _connection refused_, like you'd see if the IP address were wrong, but still no shell prompt.
+Why?

 It turns out our minimalist system, with no _/etc/passwd_ is the problem here.
 We're asking to log in as _root_, but the system doesn't know who root is.
 Creating _/etc/password_ will fix it.